REN TV: "You're with your friends!" (2011-2013)

+Programming during this phase

-Since February 2012, REN TV has been refusing to show Russian television series in weekday prime time for unknown reasons, and their place in the program has been taken by pseudo-documentary, pseudoscientific and heavily biased films devoted to various versions and hypotheses of the modern world., Over time, they occupied most of the entire daily broadcast schedule..
-The program of the TV channel's broadcasts on Sunday and on public holidays began to consist of many-hour marathons of television series and films (including those from Sergey Selyanov's package — "Brother", "Brother-2", "Sisters", "Blind Man's Buff", cartoons from the studio "Melnitsa", etc.) and documentary projects for almost the whole day..
-There is a tendency to increase programs of a purely entertainment nature — "Green Cucumber", "Clean Job", "Hell's Kitchen", etc..
-One of the few premieres of a socio-political nature is the talk show "Stop being silent!" with Tigran Keosayan — It was quickly shut down after two months of broadcasting and did not have high ratings..
-The "Independent Investigation" with Nikolai Nikolaev in the genre of investigative journalism, which was resumed after the closure of four TV channels, did not last long..
-Until the end of 2013, the Ukrainian comedy show Evening Quarter was periodically rebroadcast on the Inter and 1+1 channels; At the same time, there were cases when some statements of the team members regarding Viktor Yanukovych and his entourage were cut out on Ukrainian TV channels, but were shown in Russia..
+Since February 2012, REN TV dropped its roster of Russian television series in weekday prime time for unknown reasons, and their place in the schedule has been taken by pseudo-documentary, pseudoscientific and heavily biased films devoted to various versions and hypotheses of the modern world.
+Over time, they occupied most of the entire daily broadcast schedule.
+The channel's line-up on Sundays and public holidays began to consist of multi-hour marathons of TV series and films (including those from Sergey Selyanov's package: Brother, Brother 2, Sisters, Blind Man's Buff, cartoons PRODUCED BY "Melnitsa", etc.) and documentaries covering almost the entire day.
+A tendency to increase the amount of entertainment programs emerged — Green Cucumber, Clean Job, Hell's Kitchen, etc. One of the few premieres of a socio-political nature is the talk show Stop Being Silent! with Tigran Keosayan. which was quickly removed from schedule after two months on air, because it did not have high ratings.
+The Independent Investigation program with Nikolai Nikolaev in the genre of investigative journalism, which was resumed after the closure of four TV channels, did not last long.
+Until the end of 2013, the Ukrainian comedy show Evening Quarter (which starred future Ukrainian president Volodymyr Zelensky, later known for his opposition stance against Russia from 2022) was periodically repeated on the Inter and 1+1 channels; at the same time, there were cases when some statements of the team members regarding Viktor Yanukovych and his entourage were cut off on Ukrainian TV channels, but were shown in Russia.

-Also, since mid-2011, REN TV has gradually begun to retreat from the clearly expressed opposition policy typical of previous years of broadcasting, launching the TV program "Secrets of the World" with Anna Chapman on its air., "What's going on?" with the editor-in-chief of the state TV channel «Russia Today» By Margarita Simonyan and "Russian Fairy Tales" by Sergey Dorenko.
-Andrei Dobrov, a presenter known for his pro-government views, appeared in the late evening edition of Novosti 24., And in November 2011, TV presenter Tatiana Limanova was fired in connection with the demonstration of the "Middle Finger" gesture while reading the text of the news about the then presidents of Russia and the United States, Medvedev and Obama..
-She was replaced on the air by the former presenter of NTV and Channel Five, Alexei Sukhanov..
+Also, since mid-2011, REN TV gradually retreated from the clearly expressed opposition policy typical since the beginning, following a more officialist stance, launching programs such as Secrets of the World with Anna Chapman, What's Going On? with Margarita Simonyan, the editor-in-chief of the state TV channel Russia Today, and Russian Fairy Tales by Sergey Dorenko.
+Andrei Dobrov, a presenter known for his pro-government views, appeared in the late evening edition of Novosti 24.
+In November 2011, TV presenter Tatiana Limanova was fired in connection with the demonstration of the middle finger gesture while reading the text of the news about the then presidents of Russia and the United States, Medvedev and Obama.
+She was replaced on the air by the former presenter of NTV and Channel Five, Alexei Sukhanov.

-In 2012, Alina Kabayeva's new program "The Path to Olympus" was released.
-In the same year, the sports editorial office of the TV channel was disbanded., All sports broadcasts were removed from the REN TV broadcast schedule until 2019., and the sports news outlets (Novosti 24.
-Sport) were closed.
-In early 2013, the channel also stopped showing erotic films in the Adult Session, as a result of which the films of this genre completely and definitively disappeared from the repertoire of REN TV.
+In 2012, Alina Kabayeva's new program The Path to Olympus launched.
+In the same year, the sports editorial office of the TV channel was disbanded.
+All sports broadcasts were removed from the schedule until 2019 and the sports news editions (Novosti 24.
+Sport) were removed.
+In early 2013, the channel also stopped showing erotic films in the Adult Session, as a result of which the films of this genre completely disappeared from REN TV's inventory.